 Understanding your student loan

-What different types of loan are there?
+What different types of student loan are there?

 There are currently two different types of student loan in the UK; tuition fees and maintenance loans.
 You may need both of these loans as each serve a different purpose.

 Who can take out a student loan?